 Enrollment Focus on Conditional Admissions The Graduate Center is the administrative unit of NYU School of Engineering's Graduate School.
 The Graduate Center is a one-stop office that services the entire graduate school community.
 It focuses on areas such as outreach, admissions, enrollment, retention, funding and scholarship opportunities.
 During NGSO, new students with conditional admission such as ESL, proof-of-degree, perquisites, or other academic conditions are required to check-in with the Graduate Center.
 Please see the NGSO schedule for more details on time and location.

 Rogers Hall Room 102

-The Information Systems department can help you with a variety of computer and networking needs – from obtaining usernames or passwords for PeopleSoft and MyPoly to solving e-mail and laptop issues.
+The Information Systems department can help you with a variety of computer and networking needs – from obtaining usernames or passwords for NYU Albert and MyPoly, to solving e-mail and laptop issues.

 The goal of Facilities is to provide a safe, serviceable environment for all those who work and study at NYU School of Engineering.
 The facilities office provides essential services to theNYU School of Engineering community such as:

 The NYU Office of Global Services helps International students with their documentation and processing.
 If you are an International student you are required to report to OGS for enrollment and before registering for classes.
 And if you plan to travel outside of the United States during your course of study, OGS must approve your travel plans ahead of time.
 There are many other requirements of International students that you should read about online.

 NYU offers services for NYU School of Engineering students through a variety of its offices.
 To learn exactly which services you can take advantage of at the NYU Washington Square campus visit the NYU website.

 The Office of Alumni Relations serves as a liaison between the Polytechnic Alumni and the Institute.
 The office maintains alumni records, assists with planning alumni events and coordinates alumni fund-raising efforts.